 - 4 cloves garlic: minced.
 Again, fresh garlic is always best!

-- 1 tbsp cornstarch: or arrowroot powder mixed with 1 tbsp water makes a slurry to thicken the sauce
+- 1 tbsp cornstarch: or arrowroot powder mixed with 1 tablespoon water makes a slurry to thicken the sauce

 For Air Fryer: Toss the wings with baking powder and place in a single layer in the air fryer.
 Air fry at 400°F. for 10 minutes, pause and toss, shake or flip, then set for 10 minutes more at the same temperature.
 If they haven't reached 165°F. shake again and set for an additional 5 minutes.